Ghaliah1/CreditCard-form/README.md

 <br>
 <h2 style=" text-align=center;"> Use: </h2>
 <br>
-- Enter the card info accoarding to the form requirements and enjoy the experience
+- Enter the card info accoarding to the form requirements and enjoy the experience <br>
 - When you enter the security number the card will automatically flip to the other side
 <br>
 <h2 style=" text-align=center;"> More information : </h2>